The Ellie Blog

 If after your talk nothing changes, then it’s time to move on to step 2.

-Step 2: Ignore Them
+Step 2: Take a Break From Them

 Believe it or not, “ghosting” has become the preferred way to handle difficult situations when it comes to relationship problems.
 And even though this may seem juvenile, this is also a way to send a distinct message that you no longer have the time or the energy to deal with a toxic friendship – especially after you’ve told them that they suck.